soyrvelez/lol-champ-recommender/README.md

   }
 }
 ```
+5. Run `sequelize db:create` from your terminal or manually create the required database in your server.
+6. Run `sequelize db:migrate` from your terminal to update your database's schema to the project's specifications.
-5. Recommended: Do an initial commit and push to your fork.
-You should have a working server and application at this stage.
+7. Recommended: Do an initial commit and push to your fork.`
-6. Run your server and access the app ghrough the port specified in `server.js`.
+8. Run your server and access the app ghrough the port specified in `server.js`.

 ## Navigating The Project
 ### Data Models
+#### Entity Relationship Diagram
 ![ERD](https://github.com/soyrvelez/lol-champ-recommender/blob/main/resources/lol-recommender-erd.png?sanitize=true)

+#### User Model

+#### Recommendation Model